 Remember that even good tenants can turn bad due to their personal circumstances - they may lose their job, be involved in the breakdown of a relationship or become ill.

 Initial practical vetting steps you should take when considering a potential tenant include obtaining:

 - a credit report, this will give an indication of whether the applicant is a responsible person financially

 - references, these can be supplied by the applicant’s bank, a former landlord and their employer.
 You need to know if the applicant is good at paying the bills on time and whether they have ever been evicted from a property

 Consider using a letting agency to save you the time and labour of finding a suitable tenant.
 Ask for recommendations from fellow landlords and make sure you consider the additional costs associated with using letting agencies.

-In England, landlords are also required to check the immigration status of prospective tenants in England only.
+In England, landlords are also required to check the immigration status of prospective tenants.
 You should make a copy of a tenant’s original documents that permit them to live in the UK and keep this copy while they’re your tenant and for a year after.
-For more information read Right to rent.
+For more information, read Right to rent.